MaskingTechnology/jitar/documentation/04_basic_features.md

 ## Load balancing

 Procedures are automatically load balanced when registered at the gateway by multiple nodes.
-The gateway uses the [round robin](https://en.wikipedia.org/wiki/Round-robin_scheduling){:target="_blank"} algorithm to equaly devide the load over the available nodes.
+The gateway uses the [round robin](https://en.wikipedia.org/wiki/Round-robin_scheduling){:target="_blank"} algorithm to equally divide the load over the available nodes.
 When a node goes down it will automatically be unregistered.
 This means that it’s possible to scale up and down nodes without any downtime.

 {:.alert-warning}
 The gateway is version unaware and will load balance based on procedure name.